 In April 2014, the Company entered into a settlement agreement with Airbus Helicopters (formerly Eurocopter), a division of Airbus Group (formerly European Aeronautic Defense and Space Company), with respect to the extended suspension of operations of H225 heavy helicopters in 2012 and 2013.
-The settlement agreement provides for certain service and product credit discounts, including credits that will be available to the Company for a period of four years from the date of the agreement to be applied against support services available from Airbus Helicopters covering spare parts, repair and overhaul, service bulletins, technical assistance or any other services available from Airbus Helicopters.
-During the years ended December 31, 2015 and 2014, the Company utilized credits in the amount of \$5.0 million and \$4.4 million, respectively.
-The Company expects to be able to apply the remaining service credits over the first three to six months of 2016, and such credits will be recognized in the Company's statements of operations as a reduction in operating expenses in the periods utilized.
+The settlement agreement provided for certain service and product credit discounts available to the Company to be applied against support services available from Airbus Helicopters covering spare parts, repair and overhaul, service bulletins, technical assistance or other services.
+During the years ended December 31, 2016, 2015 and 2014, the Company utilized credits in the amount of \$1.7 million, \$5.0 million and \$4.4 million, respectively.
+As of December 31, 2016, the Company has utilized all credits available under the agreement.